vehicle-lang/vehicle/HACKING.md

 - In the case of an internal developer error, logs may not be printed.
 In this case you can add a `traceShow text $` in front of the `do` in the `logDebug` in `Vehicle.Prelude.Logging`.

+# Profiling

+To enable profiling follow the following steps:

+  - Run `cabal configure --enable-library-profiling --enable-executable-profiling --enable-tests --enable-benchmarks` on the command line.

+  - Add `-O0` to `ghc-options` to `library` in `vehicle.cabal`

+  - Add `-O0 -prof -fprof-auto -with-rtsopts=-p` to `ghc-options` for the `vehicle-test` in `vehicle.cabal`

 # Conventions

 ## Using `Arg` and `Binder`